ModifAmorphic/outward/ActionUI/README.md

 - Add Multiple Hotbars and Action Slots (Quick Slots)
 - Combat Mode: Extra Slots without ruining game balance.
+- Adds Equipment Sets.
+Create weapon and armor sets and swap gear with a single click.
 - Reposition UI Elements with Drag and Drop
 - New Durability UI Displays Equipment
 - See the [Action UI Wiki](https://github.com/ModifAmorphic/outward/wiki/Action-UI) for more details